 “Just over a year ago while kayaking the entire Santa Barbara County coastline, a friend and I were paddling a long stretch from Refugio State Beach along the scenic Gaviota Coast and finishing nearly in the dark inside the Santa Barbara Harbor.
 It had roughly been a 25-mile paddle.
 We were cold, wet, tired and famished.
-We paddled straight up to Brophy Brothers and the entire restaurant was alive with customers reveling in another epic Santa Barbara day.
+We paddled straight up to Brophy Bros. and the entire restaurant was alive with customers reveling in another epic Santa Barbara day.
 We tied our kayaks to a dock and I ran upstairs to the restaurant in my wet wetsuit to put our names in for a well-deserved dinner.
 We were salt-crusted and blurry-eyed, but we didn’t care.
 We were eating like kings on Santa Barbara’s Waterfront.” – Chuck Graham

-For the unexperienced, fear not.
+For the inexperienced, fear not.
 In Santa Barbara, there’s a lot of activity along the waterfront for beginners to experts.
 Visitors and locals alike can easily spend an entire day here enjoying several water sports, learning about the local natural history and enjoying a fine selection of restaurants on the wharf and inside the harbor.
 Surfers love the harbor entrance especially when a large swell slams the breakwater and fast moving, perfect waves funnel down the gritty sand point before dissipating into the mouth of the harbor.
-Throngs of onlookers enjoying their stroll on the breakwater are treated to a rare spectacle of high performance surfing and the power of the ocean surrounding this manmade wave.
+Throngs of onlookers enjoying their stroll on the breakwater are treated to a rare spectacle of high performance surfing and the power of the ocean surrounding this man made wave.

-From the Santa Barbara Harbor, catch Lil’ Toot, a beautifully built yellow boat that will provide a memorable trip to Stearns Wharf.
+Catch a ride on Lil’ Toot, a beautifully built yellow tugboat that will provide a memorable trip between Stearns Wharf and the Santa Barbara Harbor.
 Once arrived, take a leisurely stroll out on 130-year-old Stearns Wharf where a wide selection of eateries hang on the stunning scenery that comes with every meal.
-The first line of restaurants on the wharf, include Longboards, Harbor Restaurant, and Moby Dicks, offering terrific views of the harbor to the west.
-You can also enjoy a glass of wine at the Deep Sea Winery with stunning views of the beach and Chase Palm Park to the east.
+The first line of restaurants on the wharf, include Longboards, Harbor Restaurant and Moby Dicks, offering terrific views of the harbor to the west.
+You can also enjoy a glass of wine at the Deep Sea Tasting Room with stunning views of the beach and Chase Palm Park to the east.